graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 With most installations of TBB the only include file needed is `tbb/tbb.h`.
 Depending on where TBB is installed you may need a `-I/path/to/tbb/include` option to the compiler.
 (If you use only part of TBB there may be a more specific header file that can be used.)

-As TBB uses libraries, the `-ltbb` option to the linker is needed.
-On linux `-lrt` is also required (POSIX real time extensions).
-You might need a linker option to find these libraries.
+As TBB uses libraries, the `-ltbb` option to the linker is needed and you might need a linker path option to find these libraries.

 TBB objects live in the `tbb` namespace, which here we will give explicitly.